iboughtbed/nf-hw-spotify-frontend/README.md

 ## Introduction

-This is nFactorial Incubator homework for day 2
+This is nFactorial Incubator homework

 ## License